 Secular gospels are metanarratives of great, insidious power.
 They provide the hermeneutical framework through which individuals understand the world in which they live and provide the bases upon which they make decisions.
-In his book, Moral Believing Animals, the sociologist Christian Smith describes briefly what the modern metanarratives, or what may be called secular gospels, are.
+In his book, Moral Believing Animals, the sociologist Christian Smith describes briefly the nature of modern metanarratives, or what may be called secular gospels.
 Three of these secular gospels may serve as examples.
 They are probably the most common and influential, at least at this time.

 There is the Capitalist Prosperity Narrative that relates how enterprising men created in the 18th century an economic and political system in which private individuals, rather than the state, control the trade and industry of a nation.
-This liberation from communalism, slavery, feudalism—and more recently, socialism and communism—has made possible the great wealth, technological advancement, and social mobility that we experience today and, to a large extent, its peace.
+This liberation from communalism, slavery, and feudalism—and more recently, socialism and communism—has made possible great wealth, technological advancement, and social mobility and, to at least some extent, its peace.
 Thus, this movement preaches the gospel of property rights, limited government, the profit incentive, and the free market as the solution to the problems of humanity.

-There is also the Scientific Enlightenment Narrative that relates how a few inventive persons endeavored to better understand the natural world around us through objective observation, empirical facts, and rational analysis, liberating humanity from the darkness of ignorance, tradition, fear, and superstition.
+There is also the Scientific Enlightenment Narrative that relates how a few inventive persons endeavored to better understand the natural world through objective observation, empirical facts, and rational analysis, liberating humanity from the darkness of ignorance, tradition, fear, and superstition.
 Scientific progress has made it possible to transform nature and ourselves, fortify health, and relieve suffering.
-This movement preaches the gospel of objective observation, empirical facts, and rational analysis as the only way that can lead humanity to well-being and eternal life.
+This movement preaches the gospel of objective observation, empirical facts, and rational analysis as the only way that can lead humanity to well-being.

 We could speak also about the Progressive Socialism Narrative that preaches the gospel of the abolition of private property, the socialization of production, and the distribution of goods not according to buying power but according to need as the way to a society of fraternity, justice, and equality.